 If you agree to serve for three years and meet other qualifications, you can get a third of your outstanding principal paid each year, for a maximum of $65,000.

-Iraq-Afghanistan Service Grant: If your parent was a member of the military and died while serving in Afghanistan or Iraq, you could be eligible for an amount up to the maximum Pell grant amount available for the award year.
-The amount for 2018 is $6,095.
+Iraq-Afghanistan Service Grant: If your parent was a member of the military and died while serving in Afghanistan or Iraq, and you were not eligible for a Pell Grant based on financial criteria, you could be eligible for an amount up to the maximum Pell Grant amount available for the award year.
+The amount for 2020-21 is $6,345..

-You had to be under 24 years of age or enrolled at least part-time in college when your parent died.
+You must have been under 24 years of age or enrolled at least part-time in college when your parent died.

 Health Professions Student Loan Repayment Program: Doctors, dentists, pharmacists, nurses, veterinarians, and other healthcare professionals who enlist in the army can receive up to $120,000 in student loan forgiveness if they enlist for a specified amount of time, usually three years.
-The amount and time period vary by profession.
+The amount and time period vary by profession and service branch.

 In addition, the military offers special student loan forgiveness programs in: